cakazies/laravel-fasum/readme.md

 ## Laravel-Fasum

-Laravel framework with CRUD REST-API and authentification and JWT
+Laravel framework with CRUD REST-API and JWT

 ### Laravel App